-The summer rains are making this island’s greenery a little shaggy with overgrown trees and plantings around the island.
-The City of Key West would like to remind property owners that they are responsible for the vegetation adjoining public streets and sidewalks.
+The summer rains are making this island's greenery a little shaggy, with overgrown trees and plantings around the island.
+The City of Key West wants to remind property owners that they are responsible for the vegetation adjoining public streets and sidewalks.

 City's Code of Ordinances

 It is the responsibility of the property owner to ensure that trees and other plants do not:

 - Obstruct street lights